Different types of Flat Roofs

 Rubber membrane has historically been a popular flat roofing material.
 A rubber roof membrane is also known as EPDM (ethylene propylene diene terpolymer).
 Leaks in rubber membrane roofs can be easily repaired and repair materials are low cost.
 Rubber membrane roofs are relatively lightweight and are more durable than older flat roof systems like BUR and Modified, but can be less durable to punctures than modern PVC membranes.
 EPDM membranes share with PVC the advantage of high recyclability after the useful life of the roof has been exhausted.
 The naturally dark color of rubber roofs makes them prone to absorbing heat and in some circumstances, may require light-colored roof coatings, which will increase the cost of installation.
 Often the visual appearance of the black rubber roof is cited as its biggest detraction.

 Before making a final decision, we recommend you consult with a reputable flat roofing contractor for more information.
-In order to make the best out of your new roof, it’s important that you have all the information you need to make the best decision for your residential or commercial building.
+In order to make the best out of your new roof, it’s important that you have all the information you need to make the best decision for your commercial building.